 How noisy are the pumps?

 The aquarium pumps we supply are designated super-silent, and they are in a normal situation.
 When they're fitted to the Recoheat though, the sound is amplified so that they do make a noise in the same way a large fish tank pump does: not loud, but certainly noticeable in a quiet room.
-To get around this, we've now built and supply a sound suppressor as standard, which pretty much takes the hum out completely.
+To get around this, we make and supply a sound suppressor as standard, which pretty much takes the hum out completely.

 The sound that does remain is the hiss of air coming through the outlet pipe, which increases as the heat and subsequent speed of air flow increases.
-This can be suppressed a little by putting a nozzle on the outlet, but the air jet that is the reason the device works so effectively, and it acts to draw heat away from the stove into the rest of the room, so we don't supply it with these because we think it works better without it, though that is observational rather than a fact.
+This is caused by the turbulence in the air jet that is the reason the device works so effectively, and it acts to draw heat away from the stove into the rest of the room.
+The rapid flow of heated air pressurises the air in the room and spreads the heat by rapid exchange as the temperature and pressure equalises.

 You can listen to the sound on our videos to get an idea of the levels, and the relative pleasures of hearing heat and money pour into your home!
 The hiss is considerably louder than normal when we have the thermometer probe in the air flow, so it's actually a lot quieter than most of the videos.

 How much electricity does the pump use?

 The pumps we supply are rated at 37 watts but run at 17 watts to operate at 60 litres per minute - so less than an old-fashioned light bulb.